Correa95/My-Learning_Notes/Machine-Learning-Notes/Custom_Loss_Function.md

     If the error is large (≥1), it switches to linear loss (less sensitive to outliers). tf.where(condition, A, B) chooses between A and B element-wise.

-# Huber Loss Function With Specify threshold
+# Huber loss function with a custom threshold.

 # def create_huber(threshold=1.0):